oovi77/Robot-Documentation-/README.md

 *Authors: James Sonnenberg, Kevin Hartwig and Ovi Ofrim*

+##Repo Info
 Hello and welcome to the repository for the Extraterrestrial Robot Explorer and Environmental Logger (ERE-EL) __Documentation Repository__.
-See the [documentation repository](https://github.com/oovi77/Robot-Documentation-) for additional project information.

 This repository is is home to all of the documentation produced over the course of the project, including:
  * Meeting Minutes